Samrat Prithviraj: Litigations

 In February 2022, the Delhi High Court dismissed a public interest litigation (PIL) filed by Rashtriya Pravasi Parishad, after the petitioner asked for a withdrawal.
 The petitioner sought to change the name of the film from Prithviraj to Great Emperor Prithviraj Chauhan, claiming that using Prithviraj Chauhan's name without prefixes is disrespectful.

-In March 2022, the organization Karni Sena started protesting against the film, seeking assurance from the makers that the film would not tamper the historic facts.
+In March 2022, the organisation Karni Sena started protesting against the film, seeking assurance from the makers that the film would not tamper the historic facts.
 On 27 May 2022, the title of the film was changed from Prithviraj to Samrat Prithviraj due to PIL issued by Karni Sena.

-Gurjar Samaj Sarv Sangthan Sabha Ekta Samanya Samiti, a Gurjar organisation, sued the film makers in the Delhi High Court and alleged that the film depicted Prithviraj as a Rajput king, and claimed that he was rather a Gurjar king.
-The petitioners said that the film is based on Prithviraj Raso, which states Chauhan as a Gurjar king.
-The petitioners also submitted Wikipedia article about the movie, among others, as an evidence.
-They claimed that Prithviraj's portrayal as a Rajput would hurt the sentiments of Gurjar community.
-The film makers responded that the film is caste neutral and does not depict Chauhan as a Gurjar or a Rajput; but portrays him as an Indian warrior and king.
+Gurjar Samaj Sarv Sangthan Sabha Ekta Samanya Samiti, a Gurjar organisation, sued the film-makers in the Delhi High Court and alleged that the film depicted Prithviraj as a Rajput king, and claimed that he was rather a Gurjar king.
+The petitioners said that the film is based on Prithviraj Raso, which states that Chauhan is a Gurjar king.
+The petitioners also submitted a Wikipedia article about the movie, among others, as a piece of evidence.
+They claimed that Prithviraj's portrayal as a Rajput would hurt the sentiments of the Gurjar community.
+The filmmakers responded that the film is caste neutral and does not depict Chauhan as a Gurjar or a Rajput but portrays him as an Indian warrior and king.
 The petitioners stated that their grievance was resolved if the film is caste neutral.
-The court said that the filmmakers were bound by their statement in the court and then disposed off the plea.
+The court said that the filmmakers were bound by their statement in the court and then disposed of the plea.

 Theatrical release

 The film was earlier announced for cinema release on 13 November 2020, coinciding with Diwali.
-However, it was postponed due to production halt between March to October 2020 due to the COVID-19 pandemic.
+However, it was postponed due to production halt between March and October 2020 due to the COVID-19 pandemic.
 The film was scheduled to release in theatres on 21 January 2022 in 2D and IMAX, but postponed due to spread of Omicron variant.
 Finally, film was theatrically released on 3 June 2022 in Hindi and dubbed versions of Tamil and Telugu languages only.

 The film's release was banned in Kuwait and Oman.
 In Qatar the release was put on hold.

 Prior to the release, the film was declared tax-free in Uttar Pradesh, Madhya Pradesh, Gujarat and Uttarakhand.

 Home media

-The film was digitally streamed on Amazon Prime Video from 1 July 2022.
+The film started digitally streaming on Amazon Prime Video on 1 July 2022.